smith-morra/surveymonkey_api_tests/README.md

-Surveymonkeys api test for survey sender with postman.
+SurveyMonkey API test for survey sender with the postman.